 Lemma 1.
-Let Q be distinct from $Q_0$ .
-Then there is always at least one diagonal $d_0$ in $Q_0$ that cuts exactly one diagonal of Q.
+Let Q be distinct from Q_0 .
+Then there is always at least one diagonal d_0 in Q_0 that cuts exactly one diagonal of Q.

 Proof.
-One can assume without loss of generality that Q and $Q_0$ have no common diagonal, otherwise one can find $d_0$ (by induction) inside one of the parts cut by the common diagonals.
-In at least one of these parts the restriction of Q must differ from the restriction of $Q_0$ , because Q is not $Q_0$ .
+One can assume without restriction that Q and Q_0 have no common diagonal, otherwise one can find d_0 (by induction) inside one of the parts cut by the common diagonals.
+In at least one of these parts the restriction of Q must differ from the restriction of Q_0 , because Q is not Q_0 .

-Let us label all the vertices of the regular polygon counter-clockwise by integers, starting from the vertex 0 which is the apex of $Q_0$ .
+Let us label all the vertices of the regular polygon counter-clockwise by integers, starting from the vertex 0 which is the apex of Q_0 .

-Because Q and $Q_0$ have no common diagonal, there exists a unique region $R_0$ of Q that contains the vertex 0 in its boundary.
-Removing $R_0$ from the ambient polygon, we get one or more convex polygons, all of them with km + 2 vertices for some k.
+Because Q and Q_0 have no common diagonal, there exists a unique region R_0 of Q that contains the vertex 0 in its boundary.
+Removing R_0 from the ambient polygon, one gets one or more convex polygons, all of them with km + 2 vertices for some k.
 Let us choose one of these polygons, and let Q' be its M-angulation obtained from Q by restriction.
-Let R' be the unique region of Q' which is adjacent to $R_0$ .
+Let R' be the unique region of Q' which is adjacent to R_0 .